Walnut, Iowa History

 1870 - Benjamin F. (Frank) Allen purchases 80 acres of the bounty land grant (or half) from Daniel Noe for $500.

-1870 - Dr. Phinney, or Plinney, or Finney, builds a shack on Pearl Street just west of Central Street.
-He is Walnut's first resident, and acted as physician, minister, druggist and horse trader.
+1870 - Dr. Marcellus Cephas Phinney, builds a shack on Pearl Street just west of Central Street.
+He is purportedly Walnut's first resident, and acted as physician, minister, druggist and horse trader.
+He was appointed in 1870 as our first postmaster.
 Conflicting information has him established in the area in 1863, and that he was the one that gave Walnut Station its name.

 1870 - Enoch R. Hinckley arrives at Walnut Station from Atlantic and opens a land agency.
 He is our first land agent, banker, marshall, justice of the peace, and cattle buyer.
 However, he does not stay long, leaving the territory by 1884.
 His first sales of land are to A.H.
 Bliss, superintendent of the Great Western Telegraph line, and to S.A.
-Sleeper (or Slaper), 100 acres each.
+Sleeper, 100 acres each.

 1871 - Allen surveys and plats the original town.

 1871 - The first child born in Walnut is a boy, to Mr. and Mrs. M.D.
 Holcomb.

 1871 - The first building of consequence is built by Hinckley, which would become the Central House, a restaurant and hotel situated just north of the Exchange Bank (not yet built).
 It would burn down in 1887.